 Mrs Peacock is the maths lead at Hogarth Primary School.
-If you have any ideas or queries relating to mathematics, please email: firstname.lastname@example.org
+If you have any ideas or queries relating to this area of the curriculum, please email: email@example.com

 At Hogarth, we want to create confident mathematicians who have a secure understanding of mathematical concepts to enable fluency, reasoning and problem solving in a variety of theoretical and real life contexts.
 Using and applying these skills creatively inside and outside the classroom.